One Love Manchester: Watch highlights from Ariana Grande's emotional benefit concert

 She was joined by numerous A-list acts at Emirates Old Trafford Cricket Ground, just miles from Manchester Arena, the site of the May 22 attack that claimed the lives of 22 people.

-Katy Perry, Miley Cyrus, Justin Bieber, Coldplay and Pharrell Williams were just a few of the artists that took the stage and supported the night’s message of unity.
+Katy Perry, Miley Cyrus, Justin Bieber, Coldplay and Pharrell Williams were just a few of the artists who took the stage and supported the night’s message of unity.

 But the one that really stood out to us was Grande performing her song “My Everything” with the Parrs Wood High School Choir.
 Watching one of the choir’s members shed tears while standing near Grande, it was impossible not to be moved.